umalabs/correlated-authorization/README.md

 ## VI.
 Push-Pull Trust Elevation

 &emsp;It is recommended to use a push-pull mechanism to increase trust.
 It means that the resource owner first sends a link to their shared resources to the requesting party.
 To do this, the requesting party must have its resource server registered at its authorization server, and needs to have its resource server accessible in the form of a well-known resource_uri, e.g., mailto:john.doe<span>@</span>example<span>.</span>com for anyone.
 Here, the requesting party also acts as the resource owner of his resource server.
 After receiving the resource link, the requesting party's authorization server must set the policy correctly, either by the requesting party itself or automatically by the agent.
 Only then can the requesting party download the resources from the resource owner's resource server.
 Such a push-pull mechanism elevates trust between the resource owner's authoritative domain and requesting party's authoritative domain.
-By placing untrusted resource servers on a blocklist, the requesting party's authorization server may refuse to issue the claims token that, having been exchanged for an access token, is used to gain access to the resource owner's resources.
+By placing untrusted resource servers on a blocklist, the requesting party's authorization server may refuse to issue the identity claims token that, having been exchanged for an access token, is used to gain access to the resource owner's resources.

 In general, the link to shared resources may be transferred to the requesting party through any trusted channel, e.g., using store-and-forward systems such as the mail system that uses the push—fire-and-forget Simple Mail Transfer Protocol (SMTP).
 In any case, the shared resource URI should contain a random string.